-Dr. Mustoe will ask you questions during a consultation to determine whether one of these causes may be to blame for your gynecomastia, and he may discuss other medical treatments for hormone imbalances and so on.
-He also recommends that adolescent boys who are concerned about the appearance of their chests delay treatment until puberty is complete because the condition often resolves itself as teens get older.
+Dr. Mustoe or Dr. Sinno will ask you questions during a consultation to determine whether one of these causes may be to blame for your gynecomastia, and they may discuss other medical treatments for hormone imbalances and so on.
+Our surgeons also recommend that adolescent boys who are concerned about the appearance of their chests delay treatment until puberty is complete because the condition often resolves itself as teens get older.

-If Dr. Mustoe recommends gynecomastia surgery, the method of removing glandular tissue and/or fat will vary depending on the severity of your condition and the skin's elasticity.
+If Dr. Mustoe or Dr. Sinno recommends gynecomastia surgery, the method of removing glandular tissue and/or fat will vary depending on the severity of your condition and the skin’s elasticity.
 In exceptional situations, such as extreme weight loss, excess skin may be removed.
-Dr. Mustoe can perform the procedure using local anesthetic with sedation, or general anesthesia.
+Dr. Mustoe and Dr. Sinno can perform the procedure using local anesthetic with sedation, or general anesthesia.

-Dr. Mustoe removes tissue through a small incision along the lower edge of the areola, the darker skin surrounding the nipple.
+Your surgeon removes tissue through a small incision along the lower edge of the areola, the darker skin surrounding the nipple.
 Where the primary cause of gynecomastia is excess fatty tissue, liposuction alone may be recommended.
-In most cases, Dr. Mustoe combines both liposuction and surgical excision of tissue.
+In most cases, the surgeon combines both liposuction and surgical excision of tissue.
 If there is a large skin excess, there are several approaches to excise the skin.
 If necessary, Dr. Mustoe uses careful skin closure techniques which he has mastered after many years of research into scar prevention and wound healing.

-By using improved surgical techniques that minimize trauma to the surrounding tissues during surgery, including liposuction, Dr. Mustoe provides patients a significantly more comfortable and shorter recovery.
+By using improved surgical techniques that minimize trauma to the surrounding tissues during surgery, including liposuction, Dr. Mustoe and Dr. Sinno provide patients a significantly more comfortable and shorter recovery.
 Depending on the extent of the surgery, patients may return to light activities within just 48 hours after their procedure.
 Patients should avoid upper body exercises initially, and then gradually incorporate the chest and upper arms back into their workouts over the course of 1-2 weeks.

 The results are permanent for patients who maintain a healthy lifestyle and a stable weight.
 Many patients say they feel an enhanced sense of masculinity and confidence and that they wish they had gotten this simple procedure sooner.